espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 * If the green LED lights or red stays lit, it is because you have accidentally pressed the button down while inserting the battery.
 Remove the battery and try again, making sure the button next to the battery connector isn't pressed.
-* Re-assemble the Puck.
-To make sure the button works correctly you need to put the battery facing down, with the silver shield facing towards the 'shelf' in the case.
+* Re-assemble Puck.js. **To make sure the button works correctly you need to put the battery side facing down, with the silver shield facing towards the 'shelf' in the case.**

 Now to get started!